Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: The kinetic formulation of

 \item \emph{Vanishing at infinity}: we have that

 \item \emph{The equation}: for every $\psi\in \C^\infty_c(\TT^d\times(0,\infty))$, almost surely for every $t\in[0,T]$,

 \end{enumerate} \end{definition}

 \begin{remark} Since a stochastic kinetic solution is a continuous in time $L^1(\TT^d)$-valued process, every term of \eqref{2_5000} is a priori continuous in time, except possibly the term involving the kinetic measure $q$.
 As a consequence, also this term is continuous in time, which implies that the measure $q$ has no atoms in time in the sense that $q(\TT^d\times\R\times\{t\})=0$ for every $t\in[0,T]$.
-In particular, there is no ambiguity when interpreting the integral in the fourth term on the righthand side of \eqref{2_5000}. \end{remark}
+This means that there is no ambiguity when interpreting the integral in the fourth term on the righthand side of \eqref{2_5000}. \end{remark}

 \begin{remark} In Definition~\ref{def_sol} it is essential that test functions $\psi$ are restricted to be compactly supported in $\TT^d\times(0,\infty)$.
 This amounts to a renormalization of the equation that restricts the solution to be away from its zero set.
 As was shown in \eqref{1_21}, the third term on the righthand side of \eqref{2_5000} is not in general integrable unless $\psi$ is compactly supported away from zero in the $\xi$-variable, and the kinetic measure $q$ is not finite unless the initial data is $L^2$-integrable.
 Furthermore, in general, the solution $\rho$ is only regular on sets compactly supported away from its zero set. \end{remark}